Sjunne/LogTest/README.md

             });
         }
 ```
 As can be seen above, a task is created.
-Imaginging the possibility of rapid loggings, it is possible to add a list of items in a single thread by calling "WriteMultipleItems(List<string> items)".
+Imagining the possibility of rapid loggings, it is possible to add a list of items in a single thread by calling "WriteMultipleItems(List<string> items)".

 ## Unit Tests